DeepCausalMMM: A Deep Learning Framework for Marketing Mix Modeling with Causal Structure Learning: State of the Field

 \section{State of the Field}

 Several open-source MMM frameworks exist, each with distinct approaches:

-\textbf{Robyn (Meta)} (Runge et al. 2024; {contributors)} 2024) uses evolutionary hyperparameter search with fixed adstock and saturation transformations (Adstock, Hill, Weibull).
+\textbf{Robyn (Meta)} (Robyn contributors (Meta), 2024; Runge et al., 2024) uses evolutionary hyperparameter optimization with fixed adstock and saturation transformations (Adstock, Hill, Weibull).
 It provides budget optimization and is widely used in industry but requires manual specification of transformation types and does not model channel interdependencies.